 Consider the situation where you have a large table that has lots of data as inputs and is slow to compute, and this table is then used as an input into other tables and visualizations.
 If the large table does not need to be regularly updated, you can instead:

-- Create a Calculation, linking it to the table (by typing the name of the table in as the R CODE).
+- Create a Calculation, linking it to the table (by typing the name of the table in the R CODE field).

 - Uncheck Automatic.